 How to find the best credit card for you in 2019

-Credit cards, when used responsibly, can help you reach your financial goals., but choosing the right credit card can be overwhelming.
+Credit cards, when used responsibly, can help you reach your financial goals, but choosing the right credit card can be overwhelming.
 There are hundreds of options — each with their own advantages and disadvantages, and credit card issuers are constantly updating their products.
 It can be hard to stay up to date on the best offers.

 Whether you’re looking to upgrade your travel experiences, save on everyday purchases, consolidate debt or manage your business expenses, there is a credit card out there for you.
-That’s why the Bankrate team has compiled hours of research to help you navigate through the credit card selection process.
+That’s why our Bankrate team has compiled hours of research to help you navigate through the credit card selection process.

 Table of contents